Bazaar-e-Husn: Synopsis

-Bazaar-e-Husn is a tale of an unhappy housewife who is beguiled away from the path of domestic virtue into becoming a courtesan.
+Bazaar-e-Husn is the tale of an unhappy housewife who is beguiled away from the path of domestic virtue into becoming a courtesan.
 She then reforms herself and atones by serving as the manager of an orphanage for the young daughters of courtesans, the seva-sadan of the Hindi title.

 The setting is in the orthodox Hindu religious city of Varanasi, around the turn of the 20th century.
 The British Raj had introduced Local self-government in India to municipalities, in some cities.
 The main protagonist is a Brahmin lady named Suman who is married into a loveless union, because of her family's social and financial obligations.
 She leaves this marriage to become a courtesan, in the "kothas" of the city.
 In a twist to the tale, the local municipal corporation, a feature of the then-modernising India, orders these to be relocated outside the city, for social morality.
 Suman finds her social position is causing problems to her sister's marriage.
 She then joins to serve a home for widows, and teach them religion.
 When this becomes untenable — as also a stay with her sister who is married to a former admirer — Suman finally joins as a teacher, in a home that houses the children of former courtesans.
 The home is named Seva Sadan (the house of service), from which the title of the novel seems to be derived.